Thairo Estrada Preview, Player Props: Giants vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.12 team ERA ranks 14th across all league pitching staffs.
+- The Cubs have a 4.15 team ERA that ranks 14th across all league pitching staffs.

-- Cubs pitchers combine to surrender the fifth-fewest home runs in baseball (149 total, 1.1 per game).
+- Cubs pitchers combine to allow 153 home runs (1.1 per game), the fifth-fewest in baseball.

-- The righty's most recent time out came on Wednesday against the Milwaukee Brewers, when he tossed six innings, surrendering no earned runs while giving up four hits.
+- The Cubs will look to Wicks (2-0) in his third start this season.

-- The 33-year-old has an ERA of 3.75, with 6 strikeouts per nine innings, in 19 games this season.
-Opponents have a .247 batting average against him.
+- The lefty last appeared on Friday against the Cincinnati Reds, when he tossed five innings, allowing one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.